adnammit/notes/codeBible.md

 * **CLR**: Common Language Runtime: the execution engine that handles running .NET applications compiled to Intermediate Language. it includes a JIT compiler to convert IL to machine/native code
 * **compiler**: takes source code written in one language and produces an output file in another language -- the output is generally a binary executable written in machine code, but transpilers (source-to-source) can be considered a subset of compiler
 * **consistency**: all nodes in a system see the same data simultaneously
+* **continuous integration/continuous deployment (CI/CD)**: minimize downtime and release code faster. [read more](https://about.gitlab.com/blog/2020/07/06/beginner-guide-ci-cd/)
 * **correctness**: does the program behave as expected?
+* **CQRS (Command and Query Responsibility Segregation)**: traditionally, the same DTOs are used for all CRUD operations.
+In practice, the DTO for an update or delete operation may include far less information than a read operation.
+Writes may require complex data validation.
+Where these pathways are significantly different, CQRS can be used to separate updates into **commands** and reads into **queries**
+* **CSRF (Cross Site Request Forgery)**: a user visits a malicious site which makes a request to some resource using the user's valid cookie. there are "do stuff" attacks which are prevented by requiring clients attach an antiforgery token (request is then blocked by the server) and "get stuff" attacks which are prevented by same origin policy in browsers which see the request did not originate from the site the user is currently on
 * **DDoS**: Distributed Denial of Service: attack via overwhelming a service w traffic
 * **declarative programming**: focuses on what the program should accomplish without prescribing how to do it in terms of sequences of operations.
 Functional programming is declarative. "my address is 1234 S Main St. now you can figure out how to get there". see imperative programming.
 * **dependency injection**: one object supplies the dependencies (services) of another object, as opposed to the dependent object building or finding those services itself.
 For example, client code doesn't need to worry about gathering its dependencies itself, it is only concerned with what to do with that information.
 When the means of sourcing the dependency changes, the client code does not need to be altered.
 See low coupling.